Tattoo Artist

 I went to my local tattoo artist for a Celtic cross with elements of four family crests incorporated in it.
 A month later, not drawing.
 I'm told the drawing will be ready the day of the tattoo.
 Is this right/professional?

-Asked by Maikeli about 11 years ago
+Asked by Maikeli over 11 years ago

 Yes and no, lol.
 If the piece is a custom piece, the artist should have you stop by a day or so before the appointment to see the drawing, so they can make any necessary changes to it before the day of the tattoo.
 Do many artists conduct business this way?
 Unfortunately, no. Many of them, depending on the tattoo, don't draw them up until the week of the appointment.
 I've seen a lot of artists (the busier ones), sit down on a Sunday and draw out all of their tattoos for the week, regardless of whether the appointment is that Monday or Friday.
 Each artist has a method to their madness.